NASA-NJU/FlyMon/simulations/README.md

 # FlyMon Simulation

 This is the simulation implementation part of flymon.
 We have implemented related measurement algorithms based on CMU-Groups.
-In addition, we constructed an automated testing framework to repeat the experiment.
+In addition, we constructed an automated testing framework to repeat the experiments.

 ## Get Started

-Below we show how to perform the test.
+Below we show how to perform the tests.

 ### Requirements